 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Farragut Schools: Recent Years (within shouting distance of this marker); Town of Farragut & Farragut Folklife Museum (within shouting distance of this marker); The Battle of Campbell Station (within shouting distance of this marker); The Historic Village of Concord (about 300 feet away, measured in a direct line); a different marker also named The Historic Village of Concord (about 400 feet away); Admiral David Glasgow Farragut (about 500 feet away); Pleasant Forest Church & Cemetery (about 800 feet away); Native American Settlement (approx. 0.2 miles away).
 Touch for a list and map of all markers in Farragut.

 Also see . . .
 The Farragut School: A Tennessee Country-Life High School.
 Bulletin, 1913, No. 49.
 Whole Number 560.
 (Submitted on January 16, 2017, by Tom Bosse of Jefferson City, Tennessee.)

 Categories. • Education •

 Credits.
 This page was last revised on January 18, 2017.
 This page originally submitted on January 16, 2017, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 142 times since then.
+This page has been viewed 145 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on January 16, 2017, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.